1. Home

 What Are Theatrical Headshots?

 Theatrical headshots are professional shots used for plays, movies, TV shows, and brand campaigns.
 It is widely recognized as the type of headshot used for casting in theater plays and on-stage roles.
 Theatrical headshots are typically characterized by serious expressions.
-Along with bright tone and lighting, supported by a dramatic background for the headshot
+Along with a bright tone and lighting, supported by a dramatic background for the headshot

 What Are Commercial Headshots?

-A commercial headshot
+A Commercial headshot

 If you’re in the mood for all smiles, a commercial headshot is all that you need.
 The purpose of a commercial headshot is to showcase a friendly and approachable look while maintaining professionalism.
 They’re primarily used for auditions, advertisements, and corporate roles.
 Photographers use bright lighting for headshots and neutral backgrounds to enhance the vibe of the headshot.
 In simpler words, a commercial headshot looks much more natural and candid.